WRITTEN BY Riley Berry

 We recommend that all directors keep an eye on this space to see what changes are introduced.

-If you are concerned or have questions about how these changes might affect you, please contact the Business Team at BAL Lawyers.
+If you are concerned or have questions about how these changes might affect you, please contact our Business & Commercial team at BAL Lawyers.